 Adjust Your Workstation to Suit your Body

 Your eyes should be level with the top of your monitor.
-You should be able to read your screen without craning your head and neck forwards and
+You should be able to read your screen without craning your head and neck forwards and backwards.
+Your head should remain above the base of your neck at all times.

 You can achieve this by